MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/packages/presite/index.md

 ## How it works

-As a build step, Presite uses Puppeteer as a headless browser to view your pages and then store the DOM as HTML.
-This can be stored and served as your public site.
+As a build step

+1. Presite uses Puppeteer to launch a headless browser instance of Chromium.
+1. Presite will render the DOM for your SPA based on the contents of build directory e.g. `build` or `dist`.
+1. Presite creates the HTML for the page and each additional page configured.
+1. The HTML is stored in the `.presite` directory.

-Then when a user visits the page:
+When a user visits the page:

 1. Static HTML is loaded.
 User gets a flat but fixed HTML page initially.
 This happens without needing your app logic JS dependencies or processing all the logic in your JS to build the DOM.
 So this is ideal for a crawler.
 1. Your JS app is loaded.